 Executive Managing Director and Chief Financial Officer

 Kevin M. Killips is Executive Managing Director and Chief Financial Officer for The PrivateBank, an indirect, wholly owned subsidiary of CIBC, as well as CIBC’s U.S. Region.
 He is a member of the U.S. Region Executive Committee.
-In his role, Killips is responsible for the financing planning, treasury, accounting, reporting and management functions for the Company.
+In his role, Killips is responsible for the financing planning, treasury, accounting, reporting and management functions for the U.S. Region.
 He also oversees comprehensive operations, including information technology.

-Killips serves as vice chair of the Board of Trustees for Dominican University.
+Killips serves as Chairmain of the Board of Trustees for Dominican University.

-Executive Managing Director and President of Illinois Commercial Banking
+Executive Managing Director and President of Illinois Commercial & Specialty Banking

-Bruce Lubin is Executive Managing Director and President of Illinois Commercial Banking for The PrivateBank.
-In this role he oversees the teams delivering commercial banking services to Illinois-based companies, as well as national companies with the Company’s Specialized Industry Groups.
+Bruce Lubin is Executive Managing Director and President of The PrivateBank’s Illinois Commercial & Specialty Banking group.
+In this role he oversees the teams delivering commercial banking services to Illinois-based companies, as well as national companies within the Company’s Specialized Industry Groups.
 Lubin is a member of the U.S. Region Executive Committee.

 Lubin has over 30 years of experience in financial services and joined The PrivateBank in 2007.
 He most recently held the role of Executive Vice President and Head of Illinois Commercial Banking Group for LaSalle Bank, N.A., which consisted of 37 divisions.
 Prior to that, he was with The Exchange National Bank of Chicago.
 Lubin began his career in commercial lending at American National Bank of Chicago.

 Lubin received both his bachelor’s degree and MBA from the University of Connecticut.
-He serves as President of the Board of Stevenson High School District 125 and Vice Chairman of International Relations on the American Jewish Committee, participates on the Board of the Gateway for Cancer Research and Gilda’s Club of Chicago, and co-chairs the Interfaith Relations Committee of the American Jewish Committee as well as the Nominating Committee of the Joffrey Ballet of Chicago.
+He serves as President of the Board of Stevenson High School District 125 and Vice Chairman of International Relations on the American Jewish Committee, participates on the board of Gateway for Cancer Research, Gilda’s Club of Chicago, The Chicagoland Chamber of Commerce and The Civic Consulting Alliance.

 Kevin Van Solkema